mui/toolpad/docs/data/toolpad/components/date-picker/date-picker.md

 ## Appearance

-The DatePicker component has some appearance related props supported in Toolpad.
-Let's look at each of these below:
+The DatePicker component supports below mentioned appearance related props in Toolpad:

 ### label

-A label that describes the content of the datepicker.
-Eg: Enter date.
+A label that describes the content of the datepicker e.g. Enter date.

 ### variant

-The variant property supports three different options: outlined (default), filled and standard.
+The variant property supports three different options: outlined (default), filled, and standard.
 Outlined is for low-emphasis while Filled is a high-emphasis input.
 Standard is used for less-pronounced actions that ensure user remains focused on the main content.

 {{"demo": "DatePickerVariant.js", "hideToolbar": true}}